AdamCSmithCWS/Stop_level_BBS_data/README.md

             by = "RouteDataID")

 # export to csv, if desired
-write.csv(qc_all_counts_no_zeros,"all_QC_BBS_stop-level_observations.csv",col.names = FALSE)
+write.csv(qc_all_counts_no_zeros,"all_QC_BBS_stop-level_observations.csv",row.names = FALSE)

 ```

 #### Note this does not include all the zeros.

-You'll have to think about how to fill in the appropriate zeros, e.g., the zero counts for species observed on a given route in previous years, but not in a particular year.
+You'll have to think about how to fill in the appropriate zeros, if you need them. e.g., the zero counts for species observed on a given route in previous years, but not in a particular year.
+Although in lots of situations, those aren't important (the row sums still give a "complete checklist").

 Best of luck...